nksazonov/gas-efficacy-pl-analysis/text/coursework.md

 ### 1.1.
 Blockchain technology

 Blockchain technology represents a transformative innovation in digital record-keeping, characterized by its decentralized, transparent, and immutable nature.
-Unlike traditional centralized systems where a single entity controls data, blockchain operates on a distributed ledger maintained across a network of nodes.
-This decentralization ensures that no single participant can alter the history of transactions, thereby providing a secure and tamper-resistant platform for various applications.
+Unlike traditional centralized systems where a single entity controls data, blockchain operates on a distributed ledger maintained across a network of nodes.This decentralization ensures that no single participant can alter the history of transactions, thereby providing a secure and tamper-resistant platform for various applications.
 The blockchain's structure, comprising blocks of data linked together in a chronological sequence, underpins its robustness against fraud and data manipulation.
 Each block contains a list of transactions and is cryptographically secured, making it virtually impossible to alter without the consensus of the network.
 This inherent security, combined with the transparency of public ledgers, has made blockchain a foundational technology in industries ranging from finance to supply chain management, and most notably, in the development of smart contracts and decentralized applications (DApps).

 #### 1.1.1.
 General overview

-Blockchain technology, at its core, is a decentralized ledger system that records transactions across a distributed network of computers, known as nodes.
-This ledger is composed of a series of blocks, each containing a list of transactions, a timestamp, and a cryptographic link to the previous block.
-The decentralized nature of blockchain ensures that no single entity has control over the entire network, which enhances security, transparency, and resistance to tampering.
+Blockchain is a decentralized ledger system that records transactions across a network of computers (nodes).
+It consists of blocks containing transactions, timestamps, and cryptographic links to previous blocks.
+This decentralized design enhances security, transparency, and tamper resistance [1].

-Ethereum, one of the most prominent blockchain platforms, extends the basic principles of blockchain beyond simple transaction processing, enabling the execution of smart contracts—self-executing code with the terms of the agreement directly written into lines of code.
-These contracts run on the Ethereum Virtual Machine (EVM), a decentralized computation engine that interprets and executes the code across the network's nodes.
-The Ethereum Yellow Paper, authored by Dr. Gavin Wood, provides the formal specification of the Ethereum protocol, detailing the structure, operation, and implementation of the EVM.
+Ethereum expands blockchain beyond simple transactions, enabling smart contracts—self-executing code with terms written directly in it.
+These run on the Ethereum Virtual Machine (EVM), a decentralized computation engine.
+The Ethereum Yellow Paper by Dr. Gavin Wood outlines the protocol, including the EVM's structure and operation.

-A significant feature of Ethereum is its Turing-complete programming language, which allows developers to create complex logic and execute sophisticated decentralized applications (DApps).
-This capability distinguishes Ethereum from earlier blockchain implementations, which were typically limited to simple transaction processing and scripting.
+Ethereum's Turing-complete language allows developers to build sophisticated decentralized applications (DApps), distinguishing it from earlier blockchains limited to basic scripting and transactions.

-In Ethereum, each transaction and smart contract execution requires computational resources, which are quantified in terms of "gas."
-Gas serves as the unit of measure for the computational work required to execute operations on the EVM.
-The gas fee is calculated based on the amount of gas consumed by the operation and the gas price set by the user, which can vary depending on network congestion.
-This mechanism not only compensates miners or validators for their work but also serves as a deterrent against inefficient or malicious use of the network.
+Transactions and smart contract executions in Ethereum require "gas," a unit measuring computational work.
+Gas fees depend on consumption and user-set gas prices, deterring inefficiency while compensating miners or validators.

-Ethereum's blockchain is maintained through a consensus mechanism, historically based on Proof of Work (PoW) and recently transitioned to Proof of Stake (PoS) with Ethereum 2.0.
-This upgrade significantly improves the network's scalability and energy efficiency, further solidifying Ethereum's position as a leading platform for decentralized applications and blockchain-based innovation.
-The technical rigor of Ethereum, as detailed in the Yellow Paper, underscores its foundational role in advancing blockchain technology and its practical applications across various industries.
+Ethereum transitioned from Proof of Work (PoW) to Proof of Stake (PoS) with Ethereum 2.0, improving scalability and energy efficiency.
+This shift, along with Ethereum's technical rigor detailed in the Yellow Paper, cements its role as a leader in blockchain innovation and decentralized applications [1].

 #### 1.1.2.
 Global state

-The concept of the "Global State" in Ethereum is one of the most fundamental and defining features of the platform, meticulously detailed in the Ethereum Yellow Paper.
-The Global State refers to the entirety of the Ethereum blockchain's current status at any given point in time.
-It encapsulates all account balances, contract code, and storage, essentially representing the collective "memory" of the network.
+The "Global State" in Ethereum, detailed in the Ethereum Yellow Paper, represents the current status of the blockchain at any point, including account balances, contract code, and storage.
+It serves as the network's collective "memory" and is maintained across all nodes.

-In Ethereum, the Global State is maintained across all nodes in the network, and it evolves over time as transactions are executed.
-Each transaction results in a state transition, whereby the Global State is modified according to the rules defined by the Ethereum protocol.
-The state transition function, formally denoted as 𝛾 in the Yellow Paper, is the mechanism that dictates how the state changes in response to a given transaction.
-This function is deterministic, meaning that given the same initial state and transaction, the resulting state will always be identical, ensuring consistency across the distributed network.
+As transactions are executed, the Global State evolves through state transitions, dictated by the deterministic state transition function (𝛾) defined by the Ethereum protocol.
+This ensures consistent state changes across the distributed network.

-Ethereum's state is composed of multiple components, with each account on the network having its own associated state.
-There are two types of accounts: externally owned accounts (EOAs) and contract accounts.
-EOAs are controlled by private keys and are primarily used for sending and receiving Ether.
-Contract accounts, on the other hand, are controlled by code and can execute predefined actions based on the logic written in their smart contracts.
-Each account in the Ethereum Global State is identified by a unique address and maintains four critical pieces of information: the nonce, the account’s Ether balance, the contract code (if it’s a contract account), and the storage (a mapping of key-value pairs).
+Ethereum accounts, identified by unique addresses, include externally owned accounts (EOAs) controlled by private keys for Ether transactions, and contract accounts controlled by smart contract code.
+Each account stores a nonce, balance, contract code (if applicable), and storage.

-The Global State is stored in a data structure called a Merkle Patricia Trie, which is a type of modified Merkle tree designed to optimize the retrieval and verification of information.
-The use of this data structure ensures that any part of the state can be quickly and efficiently retrieved and verified, which is critical for maintaining the integrity and performance of the network.
-The root of this trie, known as the state root, is stored in the block header, and it provides a cryptographic summary of the entire state at the time the block was mined.
-This root allows any node in the network to verify the state independently without needing to store the entire blockchain, thus contributing to the decentralized nature of Ethereum.
+The Global State is stored in a Merkle Patricia Trie, enabling efficient retrieval and verification.
+The state root, stored in the block header, provides a cryptographic summary of the state, allowing nodes to verify it without storing the entire blockchain, supporting Ethereum's decentralized nature [2].

-In addition to storing balances and contract data, the Global State also encompasses the entire storage of all smart contracts on the Ethereum blockchain.
-Each contract has its own storage, which is organized as another Merkle Patricia Trie, allowing for efficient and secure storage of arbitrary data.
-This hierarchical structure of tries within tries is one of the reasons Ethereum is capable of scaling its state management to accommodate a vast and growing number of smart contracts and decentralized applications (DApps).
+Smart contracts also use their own Merkle Patricia Tries for storage, enabling secure and scalable management of data.
+This structure supports the growing number of contracts and decentralized applications (DApps).

-When a transaction is executed, it can potentially alter the Global State by modifying account balances, invoking smart contracts, or altering the storage associated with a contract account.
-The execution of a transaction involves the Ethereum Virtual Machine (EVM), which processes the transaction and computes the resulting state transition.
-The EVM operates on a stack-based architecture and uses gas to measure the computational effort required to execute operations, ensuring that resources are used efficiently and preventing the network from being overwhelmed by costly computations.
+Transactions modify the Global State by altering balances, invoking contracts, or changing contract storage.
+The Ethereum Virtual Machine (EVM) processes these transactions, computing state transitions with a stack-based architecture and gas to ensure resource efficiency.

-The integrity and security of the Global State are upheld through Ethereum’s consensus mechanism.
-Historically based on Proof of Work (PoW) and now transitioning to Proof of Stake (PoS) with Ethereum 2.0, the consensus mechanism ensures that all nodes agree on the current state of the blockchain.
-Each new block appended to the blockchain includes a new state root, representing the Global State after all transactions in the block have been processed.
-Validators or miners, depending on the consensus mechanism, are responsible for validating and proposing these new blocks, thereby ensuring the continuity and immutability of the Ethereum Global State.
+Ethereum's consensus mechanism, historically Proof of Work (PoW) and now Proof of Stake (PoS) with Ethereum 2.0, maintains the integrity and security of the Global State.
+Each new block includes a state root representing the updated state after processing transactions, ensuring continuity and immutability.
+Validators or miners validate these blocks, preserving the blockchain's integrity.

-#### 1.2.3.
+#### 1.1.3.
 Transaction and execution

 In Ethereum, transactions are the primary means by which state transitions occur within the blockchain.
 A transaction, as defined in Section 4.2 of the Ethereum Yellow Paper, is a signed data package that stores a message to be sent from an externally owned account (EOA) to another account on the network.
 Transactions are the mechanism through which value is transferred and smart contracts are executed, driving the functionality of decentralized applications (DApps) and the broader Ethereum ecosystem.

-##### 1.2.3.1 Transaction Structure
+##### 1.1.3.1 Transaction Structure

 A transaction in Ethereum contains the following fields, each of which plays a crucial role in the transaction's execution: